Adopt a Baby in Oklahoma

-Call 1-800-ADOPTION to ask any questions you may have about adoption in Oklahoma.
+Call American Adoptions at 1-800-ADOPTION to ask any questions you may have about adoption in Oklahoma with our agency.
 Otherwise, the following guide will outline the OK adoption process so you can have a better understanding of what it takes to adopt a child in Oklahoma:

 First, you’ll need to decide if adoption is the right way to grow your family.
-There are many different ways to add to your family, and while the Oklahoma child adoption process is a great way to do that, it’s not the right option for everyone.
+There are many different ways to add to your family, and while the child adoption in Oklahoma process is a great way to do that, it’s not the right option for everyone.

 The newborn adoption process has both pros and cons that will affect every individual family differently, so this is something you’ll need to reflect on.
 It should be noted that couples considering adopting a child in Oklahoma must be united in their adoption goals before beginning the process, and you may need to process any grief from infertility or release dreams of having a biological child if you’ve struggled with either of these.